cap-js/docs/guides/data-privacy/audit-logging.md

 - `outbox` — whether to use transactional outbox or not
 - `handle` — which events (`READ` and/or `WRITE`) to intercept and generate log messages from

-**The preset uses profile-specific configurations** for development and production.
+**The preset uses profile-specific configurations** for (hybrid) development and production.
 Use the `cds env` command to find out the effective configuration for your current environment:

 ::: code-group
 ```sh [w/o profile]